DevExpress/obsolete-devextreme-examples/README.md

 ## DataGrid and PivotGrid - Working with Remote Data

 Examples in this section demonstrate the use of the DevExtreme DataGrid and PivotGrid widgets with remote data.
-Each example holds a solution containing a single page application with a DataGrid or PivotGrid widget and a WebAPI service providing data.
+Each example holds a solution containing a single page application with a DataGrid or PivotGrid widget that works with remote data served by a Web API or MVC 5 controller.

 Used Technologies: | Example Name:
 ------------------ | --------------
 DataGrid with WebAPI | [datagrid-webapi](datagrid-webapi/)
 PivotGrid with WebAPI | [pivotgrid-webapi](pivotgrid-webapi/)
+DataGrid in an MVC 5 App | [datagrid-mvc5](datagrid-mvc5/)